-Note.-Under this title are embraced all works which make wrought iron from ore, All direct processes are included under this head.
+Note.-Under this title are embraced all works which make wrought iron from ore.

+All direct processes are included under this head.

 Thomes, (O. S.,) Cumberland Centre, Cumberland county.
 Forge at Webb's Mills.
 Built in 1883; 3 fires.
+Idle and for sale.
 Number of forges in Maine: one.

 East Middlebury Iron Works, Williams & Nichols, East Middlebury, Addison county.
 Rebuilt in 1880; 4 fires and one hammer; product, charcoal blooms for steel; annual capacity, 1,300 net tons.
+Idle since 1885.

 Number of forges in Vermont: one.